Welcome | Bienvenue | Καλώς ήρθατε | Bienvenidos | Добродошли | Benvenuto | Willkommen

 EIU's William V. Weber Program in Study Abroad is here to help students every step of the way.
 Students determined to study abroad, or those who would simply like more information are encouraged to contact a WWSA Advisor to schedule an advising appointment at email@example.com or (217) 581- 7355.
 Students will meet one-on-one with a WWSA Advisor to discuss student learning goals, learn about available program options, the application process, financing options, and the payment/registration process.
 Students are expected to discuss study abroad plans with their academic advisor during the early stages of planning.

-EIU encourages all eligible students to consider participating in international education during their academic career and invites applications from qualified students at this time.
+EIU encourages all eligible students to consider participating in international education during their academic career.